PRL-PRG/prl-prg.github.io/people.md

     bio:
     - Joined Czech Technical University, 2020
     - ACM Distinguished Speaker, 2017
-    - Visiting Professor at the Department of Civil and Environmental Engineering, Berkley, 2014
+    - Visiting Professor at University of California, Berkeley, 2014
     - ACM SIGBED chair, 2011-2013
-    - Visiting Scholar at the Department of Civil and Environmental Engineering, Berkley, 2008-2013
+    - Visiting Scholar at University of California, Berkeley, 2008-2013
-    - Co-founded the International Conference on Embedded Software (EMSOFT), 2001
+    - Co-founder of EMSOFT), 2001
-    - Postdoc at the Department of Electrical Engineering and CS at the University of California, 1999-2004
+    - Postdoc at the University of California, Berkeley, 1999-2004
     - Dr.Ing. degree at Saarland University while at the Max Planck Institute for CS in Saarbrücken, 1999
-    note: ""
+    note: "I am interested in programming languages and systems, in particular concurrent programming and memory management.
+I also care about formal methods, especially bit-precise reasoning through symbolic execution and bounded model checking.
+People in computer science know me for co-inventing logical execution time and the embedded programming language Giotto which by now have made their way into modern cars around the world."

   - type: researcher
     name: Tomáš Kalibera